maxogod/Truco/RULES.md

 ## Game

-Truco is a card game played between two players (or three, four or six) with a spanish deck (40 cards) wihout 8s, 9s or jokers.
+Truco is a card game played between two players (or in pairs) with a spanish deck (40 cards) wihout 8s, 9s or jokers.
 The game is played anticlock-wise.
 There are three ways of scoring points:

 * **Flor**: the players compare three cards of the same suits.
 * **Envido**: the players compare two cards of the same suits.
 * **Truco**: the cards are compared individually.

 After the **Flor** and **Envido**, the game is divided in three rounds.
 In each round, each player choose one of the cards in their hand to compete agains the card of the other player.
 The winner is the one whose wins two rounds.
+The players can make a bet called "**Truco**" any time in the game.
+If there is no bet one point goes to the winner of the round.
+The players can raise the bet only one time in this order:

+    * **Truco**: 2 points.
+    * **Retruco**: 3 points.
+    * **Quiero vale 4**: 4 points.

+Players can accept, reject or raise the bet:

+    * **accept**: the points in dispute go to the winner of the round.
+    * **reject**: the player loses the round and the points go to the other player.
+    * **raise**: the player can raise the bet in this sequence.

+    ```
+        no bet -> truco -> retruco -> quiero vale 4
+    ```

 ## Envido

 At the beginning of the round, a player in his turn can call for **envido** then an option 'll  apear to the other player to accept this bet in any of these ways:

-   * **Quiero** - accepts to take the bet.
+   * **Quiero**: accepts to take the bet.
-   * **Envido** - raise the bet by 2 points.
+   * **Envido**: raise the bet by 2 points.
-   * **Real envido** - raise the bet by 3 points.
+   * **Real envido**: raise the bet by 3 points.
-   * **Falta envido** - if the loser of the bet scores less than 15 points (or is in the "malas" half), the winner will get as many points as the loser needs to get to 15 points, and if the loser of the bet scores more than 15 points, the winner gets as many points as the loser needs to get to 30 points.
+   * **Falta envido**: if the loser of the bet scores less than 15 points (or is in the "malas" half), the winner will get as many points as the loser needs to get to 15 points, and if the loser of the bet scores more than 15 points, the winner gets as many points as the loser needs to get to 30 points.
    * **No quiero** - refuses to take the last bet.
 Thus, the challenger team/player earns 1 point if no one raises, and the number of points that were accepted, plus the refuse point (e.g. Envido-Real Envido-No quiero is 3 worth points, and Envido-Envido-Real Envido-No quiero is worth 5 points)[^1].

 ## Flor